ljleb/sd-webui-neutral-prompt/README.md

 - [Perp-Neg](https://perp-neg.github.io/) orthogonal prompts, invoked using the `AND_PERP` keyword
 - saliency-aware noise blending, invoked using the `AND_SALT` keyword (credits to [Magic Fusion](https://magicfusion.github.io/) for the algorithm used to determine SNB maps from epsilons)
-- standard deviation based CFG rescaling (Reference: https://arxiv.org/abs/2305.08891)
+- standard deviation based CFG rescaling (Reference: https://arxiv.org/abs/2305.08891, section 3.4)

 ## Usage